Looking for a high-protein salad? This delicious Shrimp Avocado Salad recipe is fresh, healthy, and quick and easy to make!

 - Using paper towels, pat dry shrimp before seasoning with salt and pepper.

 - In a skillet, heat olive oil over medium-high heat.
-Add shrimp and cook for about 1-2 minutes on each side or until they are cooked through.
+Add shrimp in a single layer and sauté about 2 minutes on each side or until they are cooked through.
 Set aside.

 Make the Salad

-- In a large salad bowl, add lettuces, red onions, cherry tomatoes, boiled eggs, and cooked shrimp.
+- In a large bowl, add lettuces, red onions, cherry tomatoes, boiled eggs, and cooked shrimp.

 - Slice avocados and arrange on salad.